castle-engine/castle-engine/README.md

 - API reference:
   Online on https://castle-engine.sourceforge.io/apidoc/html/index.html .
-  Offline in doc/reference/ subdirectory of this archive, just open the file doc/reference/index.html in your WWW browser.
+  Offline in doc/reference/ subdirectory of the engine archive (if you downloaded the zip or tar.gz engine release), just open the file doc/reference/index.html in your WWW browser.

 - Numerous examples are provided in the examples/ subdirectory.